 Anna Pavlova (1881-1931) was the most famous ballerina of the past century.

-She was called Divine and Amazing, Dancing Diamond, White Swan and even Fairy of swan flock.
-One girl wrote to her parents: “Remember, you told that those who see the fairy will be happy.
+She was called Divine and Amazing, Dancing Diamond, White Swan and even Fairy of Swan Flock.
+One girl wrote to her parents: “Remember, you told that those who saw the fairy would be happy.
 I saw a live fairy – her name is Anna Pavlova”.